The West Horsley Place story

 The first was to encourage performances of all kinds, concerts in the house or in a restored barn, and summer music or drama in a beautiful corner of the garden with excellent acoustics.
 This purpose received an unexpected and welcome boost when we received a surprise and very secret visit.
 We almost had to sign the Official Secrets’ Act before the visitors would tell us what they had come for.
 They said they represented Grange Park Opera, a very well-established summer opera festival.
 Their lease at Grange Park in Hampshire had been brought to an end.
 Like us, they are a charity but with more limited aims (‘the support and encouragement of the art of music and drama and in particular the promotion of opera’).
 They had looked at various alternative homes, and we were their first choice.
 Would be interested?
 It is not every day that someone proposes building an opera house in your garden.
 It took Christina and me little time to say yes indeed.

 Nothing could have set our programme of performances at West Horsley Place off to a more promising start.
 Grange Park Opera aims high.
-They are building a beautiful theatre, with four tiers of boxes round horseshoe-shaped stalls in the Covent Garden style, and they have announced their first night – the 8th of June 2017, with the great Maltese tenor Joseph Calleja in Tosca.
-Liaising with Grange Park Opera will be an important and fascinating part of the duties of our new director, Peter Pearce.
+They have built a beautiful theatre, with four tiers of boxes round horseshoe-shaped stalls in the Covent Garden style, and had a very successful first season in 2017, with the great Maltese tenor Joseph Calleja in Tosca.

 The second of our two themes for enlivening the place derives from Christina’s profession.
 She is an artist in several fields, but particularly nowadays a potter, so we came to imagine West Horsley Place as a centre for crafts of all kinds in the restored stables and the large barn.
 The range of people interested in learning to use their hands in a creative activity is wide – children of all ages, working-age adults wanting a satisfying evening or weekend relaxation, and the increasingly large number of retired but very active people who like to enjoy the pleasure of working with their hands and ending up with a beautiful object.